enemonsieur/offis_repo/PROJECTS/OFFIS/220627_1 differences between type of stress.md

 Work overload can come from the desire to make more money or to be recognize.
 >[8] mediated in turn by a desire for incentives, security status and the ability to be promoted [10,11].

 It is a psychological condition seen as a stressor by workers.
-This condition can lead to diseases.Eventhough, some studies show people satisfy by their job experience workoeverload.
+This condition can lead to diseases.
+Eventhough, some studies show people satisfy by their job experience workoeverload.
 > “Some studies find that work overload is a characteristic of job satisfaction, despite leading to unhealthy patterns  Nonetheless, extensive literature shows that work overload is negatively related to health indicators [12,13].

-People that are overload often experience "low psychological detachement", and just can't plug out from work.
-There's a 3 way relationship between W-Overload, P. detachement and technology use.
->Hence, work overload manifests itself as a stressor that may have an impact on the levels of recovery from long working hours and, as a result, low psychological detachment.
 ![[Pasted image 20220626093915.png]]
 One reason why workers experience work overload is the availability of technology #technostress : Their phones, bringing work on the table etc...
 >Despite its benefits, the intensive use of information and communication technologies as management tools, dilutes the boundaries between physical spaces and work responsibilities.

-Other caracteristics of workoverload is being ultra-connected to the work
->“askvan and Kubicek [1] indicate that work overload is characterized by the need to work faster, the need for quicker responses, reduced break periods and the need to perform multiple tasks simultaneously.
-In general, work overload and the extension of working hours is a reality in many occup”

-A good way of diminishing workoverload due to technology use, that have an actual model, is the  stressor-detachment model by Sonnentag and Fritz (See the photo UP)

 A difference between technostress mental load and workload may be that: The use of  technologies causes an increase in the workload of the workers that impede their ability to detach from work and increase their stress
 > Consistent with the mediation model undergoing empirical testing, the results indicate a positive relationship between the use of technology and perceived overload.